nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_processing.md

 l2gen par=l2gen.par
 ```

 If successful, the `l2gen` program created a netCDF file at the `ofile` path.
-The contents should include the `rhos` product from the `SFREFL` suite of products.
+The contents should include the `rhos` product from the `SFREFL` suite of products and be cropped to a small bounding box.
 Once this process is done, you are ready to visualize your "custom" L2 data.
-Use the `robust=True` option to ignore outlier chl a values.
+Use the `robust=True` option to ignore outlier values.

 ```{code-cell} ipython3
 datatree = xr.open_datatree(par["ofile"])